A Unified Review of Deep Learning for Automated Medical Coding: A Unified Encoder-Decoder Framework

 \subsection{Usage of Auxiliary Information}

 Auxiliary information can be utilized to enhance representation learning and improve the performance of medical coding.
-This section introduces the usage of auxiliary information, including implicit information such as label information via randomly initialized embeddings and explicit information (or external data) such as Wikipedia articles, textual code description, and code hierarchy.
-Implicit label information has been used by most of previously introduced label attention-based models, and the joint embedding model (LEAM)~\cite{wang2018joint} that embeds labels and leverages the compatibility between word and label embeddings to calculate attention scores.
+This section introduces the usage of auxiliary information, including implicit information such as label information via randomly initialized embeddings and explicit information (or external data) such as Wikipedia articles, textual code descriptions, and code hierarchies.
+Implicit label information has been used by most previously introduced label attention-based models.
+The joint embedding model (LEAM)~\cite{wang2018joint} embeds labels and leverages the compatibility between word and label embeddings to calculate attention scores.
 The following paragraphs review the methods that use external data explicitly.
 The external data can be applied to both encoders and decoders.
-When applied to encoders, external data enhances the representation learning of clinical texts.
-Combining external data augmentation with the decoding process, the external information usually acts as the regularization for decoders.
+When applied to encoders, external data enhance the representation learning of clinical texts.
+The external information usually acts as the regularization for decoders when combining external data augmentation with the decoding process.

 In addition to explicit usage of auxiliary information, data augmentation methods can also be applied to enrich the training data.
 Kim and Ganapathi~\cite{kim2021read} introduced a simple sentence permutation method to augment the training data three times and improve code prediction performance.